-1 Employment within Cape Elizabeth
+Employment within Cape Elizabeth 2

-- 2 Jobs are counted by their place of employment.
-Under a cooperative agreement, the Maine Department - 3 of Labor and the U.S. Department of Labor's Bureau of Labor Statistics collect information on nonfarm - 4 wage and salary employment from establishments who fall under the coverage of state and federal - 5 unemployment insurance programs and pay unemployment taxes on their workers.
-Excluded from these - 6 statistics are military personnel, proprietors, self-employed, unpaid family leave workers, farm workers, - 7 and domestic workers in households.
-Statistics are compiled from quarterly tax reports submitted by - 8 employers subject to the Maine Employment Security Law.
-Jobs are classified according to the North - 9 American Industry Classification System (NAICS).
+3 Jobs are counted by their place of employment.
+Under a cooperative agreement, the Maine Department 4 of Labor and the U.S. Department of Labor's Bureau of Labor Statistics collect information on nonfarm statistics are military personnel, proprietors, self-employed, unpaid family leave workers, farm workers, 8 and domestic workers in households.
+Statistics are compiled from quarterly tax reports submitted by 9 employers subject to the Maine Employment Security Law.
+Jobs are classified according to the North